 - River Exe Estuary

-Day Two: Following a nice breakfast, we will head down towards the Torbay Coastline in search of divers, grebes and sea ducks.
+Day One: Our first day will be spent scouring the Torbay Coastline in search of divers, grebes and sea ducks.
 This stretch of sheltered coastline is a well-known hotspot for wintering divers including Great Northern, Red-throated & Black-throated as well as flocks of Common Scoter and the occasional rarer Velvet Scoter.
 It can also be a good place to see Black-necked grebe and the scrubby headlands and vegetated car parks are notoriously good places to see Cirl Bunting and other winter rarities including Firecrest, Siberian Chiffchaff and Yellow-browed Warbler among the usual flocks of tits, finches and Yellowhammer.
 We will also stop off in Brixham for some lunch and the opportunity to catch up with some rocky coastal species including Purple Sandpiper, Turnstone and Rock Pipit.
-Being one of the busiest fishing harbours on the south coast, it’s also a prime location to scan for rare gulls and to catch up with the resident and popular Grey Seals.
+Being one of the busiest fishing harbours on the south coast, it’s also a prime location to scan for rare gulls such as Glaucous and Iceland Gull and to catch up with the resident and popular Grey Seals.

-Day Three: Our second full day will see us exploring the Haldon Hills, a local favourite spot for wintering flocks of Crossbills, Siskins, Redpolls and Bramblings which vary in numbers related to the abundance of the local seed crop of Beech, Pines and other trees.
-If lucky, we may also catch up with one of winter’s most prized passerines, the Hawfinch, which is seen in small flocks every winter but can be tricky to track down even with local knowledge.
-Outside of the forest, the heathlands are home to Stonechats, Meadow Pipits, Skylarks and the skulking Dartford Warbler which will be the focus of our efforts in the afternoon.
+Day Two: Our second full day will start on the Haldon Hills, a local favourite spot for wintering flocks of Crossbill, Siskin, Redpoll and Brambling which vary in numbers related to the abundance of the local seed crop of Beech, Pines and other trees.
+If lucky, we may also catch up with one of winter’s most prized passerines, the Hawfinch, which is seen in small flocks most winters but can be tricky to track down even with local knowledge.
+The rest of our day will be spent on the East Devon heaths, home to Stonechats, Meadow Pipits, Skylarks and the skulking Dartford Warbler which will be the focus of our efforts in the afternoon.
 The heaths are also home to a range of raptors including Goshawk and Merlin.
-As we head into the evening we will linger around at dusk in the hope of catching up with some of these birds and maybe even a Hen Harrier or Short-eared Owl as they come to roost, or maybe even Woodcock which fly out at dusk to feed on earthworms.
+As we head into the evening we will linger around at dusk in the hope of catching up with some of these birds and maybe even a Hen Harrier or Short-eared Owl as they come to roost.
+We may even encounter Woodcock which fly out at dusk to feed on earthworms.